 The Partnership may invest in credit derivatives.
 Credit derivatives are contracts that transfer price, spread and/or default risks of debt and other instruments from one party to another.
 Such instruments may include one or more debtors.
 Payments under credit derivatives may be made during the exercise period of the contracts.
 Payments under many credit derivatives are triggered by credit events such as bankruptcy, default, restructuring, failure to pay, cross default or acceleration, etc. Such payments may be for notional amounts, actual losses or amounts determined by formula.
 The market for credit derivatives is somewhat illiquid and there are considerable risks that it may be difficult to either buy or sell the contracts as needed or at reasonable prices.
 Sellers of credit derivatives carry the inherent price, spread and default risks of the debt instruments covered by the derivative instruments.
-Buyers of credit derivatives carry the risk of non-performance by the seller due to inability to pay.
-There are also risks with respect to credit derivatives in determining whether an event will trigger payment under the derivative and whether such payment will offset the loss or payment due under another instrument.
+Buyers of credit derivatives in determining whether an event will trigger payment under the derivative and whether such payment will offset the loss or payment due under another instrument.
 In the past, buyers and sellers of credit derivatives have found that a trigger event in one contract may not match the trigger event in another contract, exposing the buyer or the seller to further risk.